 The Water Authority has plans in place to help manage demand during times of limited supply.

 To help the San Diego region manage water resources when supplies are tight, the Water Authority’s Board has approved a Water Shortage and Drought Response Plan.
-It outlines a series of orderly steps for the Water Authority to take during shortages to minimize impacts to the region’s economy and quality of life.
+It outlines a series of orderly, progressive steps for the Water Authority to take during shortages to minimize impacts to the region’s economy and quality of life.
 This plan played a key role in helping member agencies manage difficult water supply conditions from May 2007 to April 2011.
 The Water Authority Board activated the plan again in February 2014 in response to increasing statewide water supply challenges.